Representation of Clinical Laboratories, Physicians and Other Providers Regarding Lab Referrals and Fraud Investigations

 - high percentage of claims with invalid ordering-physician numbers,

 - high percentage of claims with ineligible ordering-physician numbers,

 - high percentage of claims with compromised beneficiary numbers,

 - high percentage of claims with compromised ordering-physician numbers, and

 The OIG determined that 1,025 labs exceeded applicable thresholds for at least five out of the 13 measures of questionable billing.
 Those labs were allowed about $1 billion for lab services rendered in 2010, with an average allowed amount of $1 million.
 The OIG’s report also stated that “[a]lthough some of this billing may be legitimate, all labs that exceeded thresholds on five or more measures of questionable billing may warrant further scrutiny” and recommended enforcement action by CMS.

 CMS is expected to continue to pursue OIG recommendations as to labs that have been identified by OIG as having questionable billing practices and take appropriate action, which may include:

 - suspending payments to any lab with questionable billing

 - exclusion from Medicare, and/or referring the lab to law enforcement for criminal investigation.

-We are committed to protecting the financial and professional interests of physicians and healthcare businesses.
-Our law firm has offices in Atlanta and Augusta, Georgia.
-If you have questions about lab related services or referrals, call us at 404-685-1662 (Atlanta) or 706-722-7886 (Augusta), or email us at email@example.com to schedule a confidential consultation.
+Our health law firm is committed to protecting the financial and professional interests of physicians and healthcare businesses.
+We have offices in Atlanta and Augusta, Georgia and serve clients nation wide.
+If you have questions about lab related services or referrals, call us at 404-685-1662 (Atlanta) or 706-722-7886 (Augusta), or email us at firstname.lastname@example.org to schedule a confidential consultation.